 The Thrombosis Group at HRI is developing a revolutionary new class of anti-clotting drug that could improve the quality of life for thousands of stroke sufferers, when combined with the existing stroke therapies.

 Led by Professor Shaun Jackson, the group has confirmed the effectiveness of its drug in pre-clinical laboratory studies, and demonstrated the safety of its drug in healthy humans through Phase I clinical trials.
 Now, the group is working towards implementing Phase II Clinical trials – testing the effectiveness of its drug on stroke patients.

 This means that over the next decade, healthcare professionals in around the world could have a better treatment for stroke in market.

 What can you do to help?

 Additional funding will help researchers test the new drug’s effectiveness on stroke survivors, moving research into the next phase and closer to increasing stroke survivors’ quality of life.
-HRI has launched a Donate A Dose, a crowdfunding campaign to help get this research underway.
-Please donate below to help us develop the new class of clot-busing drug to treat stroke.
+You can help us develop this new clot-busting drug to treat stroke by donating today.